mariusor/mpris-scrobbler/README.md

 Enabling a service is done automatically once you obtain a valid token/session for it.
 See the [authentication](#authenticate-to-the-service) section.

-You can however disable a service by invoking:
+You can however disable submitting tracks to a service by invoking:

     $ mpris-scrobbler-signon disable <service>